AidenDymott/ASP-Assignment-Resit/ASP - RESIT/Task_Two/readMe.md

 As can be seen in the above the first fiber still executes without fault however when it comes to executing the second one it fails due to a segmentation fault (core dumped).
 A blog written by GeeksForGeeks [Segmentation Faults in C/C++](https://www.geeksforgeeks.org/segmentation-fault-c-cpp/) shows some of the most common issues for this fault and after reading I believe this error is occuring due to the memory address being freed after the first fibers execution.

+To compile and run this section of the program please use clang++ scheduler_main.cpp context.o -o prog